-Anat Hoffman (chairwoman) is the executive director of the Israel Religious Action Center, the legal and advocacy arm of the Reform Movement in Israel.
-Previously, she held a seat on the Jerusalem City Council, where for fourteen years she stood in opposition to the policies of the city’s right-wing and ultra-Orthodox administration.
-She has dedicated her adult life to the Jewish principle of tikkun olam, which literally means repairing the world.
+Anat Hoffman is the executive director of the Israel Religious Action Center, the legal and advocacy arm of the Reform Movement in Israel.
+Previously, she held a seat on the Jerusalem City Council, where for fourteen years she stood in opposition to the policies of the city’s...
+Read More

-Batya Kallus (vice chair) has been involved with WOW since she moved to Israel in 1991.
+Batya Kallus has been involved with WOW since she moved to Israel in 1991.
 She is the Israel Advisor to the Fohs Foundation, a private American foundation that funds organizations which advance shared society and equality between Arab and Jewish citizens in Israel, and Program...
 Read More

-Tammy Gottleib is 29 and lives in Jerusalem, originally from Rehovot.
+Tammy Gottlieb is 30 and lives in Jerusalem, originally from Rehovot.
 She was raised and educated in a Conservative home, long time member and current board member in Asath Shalom Emanual in Rehovot.
-Gottleib works in the management of Noam, Masorti Youth in Israel, as regional coordinator and assistant director.
+Gottleib works in Masorti Movement.

 Peggy Cidor is a journalist in Jerusalem.

-Ella Kanner (PhD), Orthodox participant at the Women Of The Wall, PhD in Gender studies, a feminist activist for women and human rights, internet activist, belongs to the Petach Tikva Modern Orthodox community
+Ella Kanner (PhD) is an Orthodox participant at the Women of the Wall, PhD in Gender Studies, a feminist activist for women and human rights, internet activist.
+She belongs to the Petach Tikva Modern Orthodox community.

-Nathalie Lastreger (Education and Public Policy) lives in Mevasseret Zion.
-Lastreger has two MA degrees, one from Hebrew University in Political Science and a second recently completed in Talmud and Midrash from the Schechter institute of Jewish Studies in Jerusalem.
+Nathalie Lastreger lives in Mevasseret Zion.
+Nathalie has two MA degrees, one from Hebrew University in Political Science and a second recently completed in Talmud and Midrash from the Schechter institute of Jewish Studies in Jerusalem.
 She is currently completing her Rabbinical...
 Read More